Timothy Laurence: Naval career

-In October 1989, Laurence was posted to the new frigate HMS Boxer, and took over as commanding officer on 30 January 1990, at age 34.
-Between 1992 and 1994, Laurence served on the naval staff in the Ministry of Defence, London.
-On 16 May 1994, he was appointed the first military assistant to the Secretary of State for Defence, Malcolm Rifkind, to provide military advice in his private office.
+In October 1989, Laurence was posted to the frigate HMS Boxer, and took over as commanding officer on 30 January 1990, at age 34.
+Between 1992 and 1994, Laurence served on the Naval Staff at the Ministry of Defence, London.
+On 16 May 1994, he was appointed the First Military Assistant to the Secretary of State for Defence, Malcolm Rifkind, to provide military advice in his private office.

-Laurence was promoted to captain on 30 June 1995, and until 1996 commanded the frigate HMS Cumberland.
+Laurence was promoted as captain on 30 June 1995, and until 1996 commanded the frigate HMS Cumberland.
 In May 1996, the ship returned from the Adriatic, where HMS Cumberland served in the NATO-led IFOR Task Force.
 On 27 August 1996, Laurence was appointed Commanding Officer of the frigate HMS Montrose as well as Captain of the 6th Frigate Squadron.
-Until October 1996, the ship was deployed to the South Atlantic, on Falkland Islands patrol.
-In July 1997, Laurence returned to the Ministry of Defence, first on the Naval Staff and then from June 1998, on promotion to commodore, as a member of the Implementation Team for the 1998 Strategic Defence Review.
+Until October 1996, the ship was deployed to the South Atlantic, on patrol of the Falkland Islands, a British Overseas Territory.
+In July 1997, Laurence returned to the Ministry of Defence, first on the Naval Staff and then from June 1998, on promotion to Commodore, as a member of the Implementation Team for the 1998 Strategic Defence Review.